What is hydromyelia?

 Symptoms may happen over time and may include:

 - Sensory loss in the neck and arms

 - Severe pain in the neck and arms

 Diagnosis is made by magnetic resonance imaging (MRI), which reveals abnormalities in the anatomy of the spinal cord.
 Doctors often recommend surgery for children with hydromyelia if they have moderate or severe neurological deficits such as loss of balance, not being able to speak, memory loss, or other problems.

-Surgery may permanently or temporarily relieve symptoms, but it can also cause a number of severe complications.
-In rare cases, hydromyelia may resolve on its own without any medical intervention.
+Surgical treatment helps spinal fluid to flow normally.
+Surgery may permanently or temporarily help with symptoms, but it can also cause several serious complications.
+In rare cases, hydromyelia may go away on its own.

 How can I or my loved one help improve care for people with hydromyelia?

 Consider participating in a clinical trial so clinicians and scientists can learn more about hydromyelia and related disorders.
 Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.

 All types of volunteers are needed—those who are healthy or may have an illness or disease—of all different ages, sexes, races, and ethnicities to ensure that study results apply to as many people as possible, and that treatments will be safe and effective for everyone who will use them.

 Where can I find more information about hydromyelia?